phillipjmurphy/awscertification/README.md

 # awscertification

 Helper application while I go through the certification process.

+Changes to the applicaiton.